NitramAnaip/deCo2me/front/README.md

 ## Build

-To build the app, simply use npm with `npm make`
+To build the app, simply use npm with `npm run make`.

+To package the app without creating an installer on Windows, use `npm run package`